Monitoring and Research

 However, it is also important to note that the total rainfall over the 10 hours prior to the peak was higher in the 2016 event.

 We would welcome any ideas or suggestions for research from academic institutions.
 The projects in the Stroud Valleys now provide a significant opportunity for those wishing to undertake research on the different benefits of natural flood management.
-Please contact the project officer, Chris Uttley at email@example.com if you would like to discuss research proposals.
+Please contact the project officer, Rosemary McCloskey at firstname.lastname@example.org if you would like to discuss research proposals.